AugsEU/BlenderCOL/README.md

 You do need to apply rotation/scale before exporting.

 This program was based on a python script made by Blank.
 I just made a blender plugin to work with that script.
-In future I will also get importing col files and editing col files.
+In future I will add some presets for collision values.